Crockett County License Hearing Guide

 If You Refused Testing

 - Refusal Penalty: Refusing to submit to a breath, blood, or urine test carries a significantly harsher penalty than failing the test.
 In Tennessee, refusing a test typically results in a longer license suspension than a first-offense DUI with a BAC over 0.08%.
-Expect a suspension period of at least 1 year and potentially longer, even for a first offense.
+Expect a suspension period of at least one year and potentially longer, even for a first offense.

 - Implied Consent Law in Tennessee: Tennessee, like all states, has an implied consent law.
 This law states that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
 Refusal to submit to testing can result in administrative penalties, regardless of the outcome of your criminal case.